theayushshinde/Landing-Page/README.md

 # Landing-Page
-I have created a landing page using html, bootstrap, CSS and little bit of jquery.
+I have created and designed a landing page using html, bootstrap, CSS and little bit of jquery.